Environmental health policy: Environmental factors

-increasing temperatures is one environmental factor that contributes to the health of the global community.
+Increasing temperatures is one environmental factor that contributes to the health of the global community.
 Climate change is the long-term rising and/or dropping of temperatures and the deviation of weather patterns over time.
 As a result of climate change, the Canadian Arctic has increased in temperature by three or four degrees.
 As the warming of the Northern Arctic continues, snow and ice melt, and runoff enters bodies of water, increasing the amount of pathogens that enter the fresh water.

 With increasing extreme weather trends, vector and water-borne diseases, as well as allergies become more prevalent.
 These infectious diseases and what spreads them (mosquitoes, tics, etc.) rely upon the environment to reproduce and survive.
 The spread of these diseases is severely affected by weather fluctuations.

 air pollutants also has an influence on health, and has become a challenging issue over time as developing nations experience higher birth rates and lower death rates.
 An increased population in these regions requires more resources to sustain it.
 Air pollution comes in two forms: emission and transmission.
 These pollutants come from various sources, such as modes of transportation, the burning of fossil fuels, or naturally from the ground.

 Rising sea levels also has a large effect on public health, and is caused by the melting of large glacier ice without refreezing.
 If the glacier icecaps start melting at a faster rate, sea levels will continue to rise.
 Additionally, when temperatures increase, water molecules expand and require more space.
 As sea levels rise the shoreline begins to expand and, in serious cases, displaces people causing them to become environmental refugeess.
 Rising sea levels also begin to affect valuable agricultural land used for food and other products.
-Sea levels are predicted to rise by 40cm by the 2080s, which would put 200 million people at risk.
+Sea levels are predicted to rise by 40 cm by the 2080s, which would put 200 million people at risk.